-Prerequisite: (i) Students wishing to be admitted to Deutsch II - Part I will be required to attend a Transition Course which is normally taught by the Language Centre in June immediately following the written examination period.
+Prerequisites: (i) Students wishing to be admitted to Deutsch II - Part I will be required to attend a Transition Course which is normally taught by the Language Centre in June immediately following the written examination period.

-(ii) Students wishing to be admitted to Deutsch II - Part II without having previously successfully completed German for Beginners I & II will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the requisite standard.
+(ii) Students wishing to be admitted to Deutsch II - Part II without having previously successfully completed German for Beginners - Part I and German for Beginners - Part II will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the requisite standard.